react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/auth-flow.md

           options={{
             title: 'Sign in',
             // When logging out, a pop animation feels intuitive
+            // You can remove this if you want the default 'push' animation
             animationTypeForReplace: state.isSignout ? 'pop' : 'push',
           }}
         />